Cockroach Infestation in UK Homes

 Diseases cockroaches carry

-Cockroaches may be simple creatures but they are some of the most intelligent insects among other bugs.
+Cockroaches might be just a pests to you, but they are some of the most intelligent insects among other bugs.
 To survive, they will adapt even to inhospitable environments where the crawlies will look for and find shelter, as well as means to eat and drink.
 As food sources, the roaches consider attractive:

 • Sugary and starchy foods;